 This guide provides chic layering tips to stay warm in frigid cold weather and breaks how to layer down in easy-to-follow steps using three different example outfits.

-- Layer when the Arctic vortex brings cold air
+- How to layer when the Arctic vortex brings cold air

-- Layered outfit for temperatures around freezing broken down
+- Outfit for temperatures around freezing broken down in layers

 - Layered outfit for -20F broken down